SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/NestedTypes.rst

 -------------------------

-To use a nested type outside of its definition context, prefix its name with the name of the type it is nested within:
+To use a nested type outside of its definition context, prefix its name with the name of the type it's nested within:

 .. testcode:: nestedTypes